tomm13/Messaging-Application/README.md

-# Chat-Application
+# Chat-Application-Dev-Branch
 A chat application made with guizero, asymmetric encryption and sockets.

-This is a project I've been working on since Mid-July 2022.
-My goal is to create a chat system with both safety and simplicity in mind.
+This is the developmental branch.
+Currently the goal is to 1) Remove global variables in favour of classes 2) use camelcase for anything but class names, in which case PascalCase should be used and 3) make the code more readable by chaning var names or comments

 ## Safety